fey0/portfolio/README.md

 --

 # [Data Visualization in Tabluea](https://github.com/fey0/NYC-Airbnb/tree/main)
-* This repository comprises of the visaul works I have done in Tabluea
+- This repository showcases the data visualizations I have created using Tableau.
-* One of the prominent project was on the NYC Airbnb analysis
+- Notable project: New York Airbnb analysis, where Tableau was used to complement the analysis report by deriving insights and recommendations.

 # [Business Analysis and Strategic Insights](https://github.com/fey0/analysis-reports)